+The integrative studies requirements (21 hours) are:

+3 hours of Bible

+3 hours of Principles of WritingPENG 101

-3 hours of Bible PBIB 102 or PBIB 10 03
+3 hours of math or science

-- 3 hours of Principles of Writing ......
-PENG 101 - 3 hours of math or science - 6 hours of humanities, with at least 3 of philosophy - 3 hours of social science ......
-PSSC 220 - 6 hours of theology ......
-PTHL 230 and PTHL 235
+6 hours of humanities, with at least 3 of philosophy

+3 hours of social science PSSC 220

+6 hours of theologyPTHL 230 and PTHL 235

 The required religion courses (26 hours) are:

-- 6 hours of Bible: Old Testament ......
-PBIB 102, PBIB 222 and/or electives - 6 hours of Bible: New Testament ......
-PBIB 103, PBIB 217 and/or electives - 6 hours of educational ministries ......
-PEDM 223, PEDM 227 - 3 hours of preaching ......
-PMIN 222 - 2 hours of ministerial internship ......
-PMIN 270
+6 hours of Bible: Old TestamentPBIB 102, PBIB 222 and/or electives

+6 hours of Bible: New Testament PBIB 103, PBIB 217 and/or electives

+3 hours of missionsPMIS 225

+6 hours of educational ministriesPEDM 223, PEDM 227

+3 hours of preaching PMIN 222

+2 hours of ministerial internship

 The educational ministries concentration requirements (15 hours) are: PEDM 233, 235, 252, 254, and 258.
 The integrative studies liberal arts courses (Principles of Writing, math or science, and humanities) may be taken through Houghton College, or transferred from another college or university.